radicazz/animus/assets/README.md

-# Assets
+# 🌠 Assets

-This folder is copied into the executable's destination folder during compilation.
+> During compilation, this folder is copied into the executable's destination folder.

+Place your game assets (sprites, fonts, etc.) in this folder.